ktomk/pipelines/doc/PIPELINES-CACHES.md

 ${XDG_CACHE_HOME-${HOME}/.cache}/pipelines/caches/<project>/<cache-name>.tar
 ```

+In case you find it cryptic to read:

 This respects the *[XDG Base Directory Specification
 ][XDG-BASEDIR]* \[XDG-BASEDIR]
 and keeps cache files `pipelines` creates within
-your home directory.
+your home directory unless XDG_CACHE_HOME has been
+set.

+This is the directory where _all_ of the cache
+files will end up, there is one tar-file for each
+cache.

+So there is one tar-file per each pipeline cache.

-Paths in the tar file are relative to the cache path
+Paths in the tar file are relative to the cache
-in the container.
+path in the container.

 Having a central directory on a standard system
-path comes with the benefit that if `pipelines`
+path comes with the benefits that it is easy to
+manage centrally.

+Be it for your local system or for remote systems.

-is used in a remote build environment/system, the
+Remote?
+For example, if `pipelines` is used in a
+remote build environment/system, the projects
-projects pipeline caches can be cached again by
+pipeline caches can be cached again by the remote
-the remote build system.
+build system with ease.

 For example when running in a CI system like [Travis
 CI][TRAVIS-CI] \[TRAVIS-CI], caches can be easily
 retained between (remote) builds by caching the
-entire XDG_CACHE_HOME cache folder.
+entire XDG_CACHE_HOME/HOME cache folder.

 Apply any caching policy of your own needs then
 with such an integration to fit your expectations